 Value Chain Boundaries

 By properly mitigating the impacts that our operations generate on ecosystems and biodiversity, we ensure the supply of goods and services required for our production processes, while being a good neighbor to communities and other stakeholders around us.

 Added value to society

-Through our water management strategy, we contribute to preserving the quantity, quality, and availability of this valuable resource for the ecosystem as well as neighboring communities.
-The cost to society for 2016 derived from water consumption decreased by 13.5% compared to 2015 according to our Value Added Statement – VAS.
+Through our biodiversity management strategy, we contribute to maintaining the supply of the ecosystem goods and services needed for the wellbeing of our communities and other stakeholders.
+The cost to society for 2016 derived from impacts on biodiversity decreased 1.7% compared to 2015 according to our Value Added Statement – VAS.

 103-2 Initiatives, commitments, and policies

 Cement Sustainability Initiative